merenlab/merenlab.org/software/anvio/help/index.md

 <span>**Requires**: <span class="artifact-r">[genbank-file](artifacts/genbank-file)</span>.</span>

 * **[anvi-script-process-genbank-metadata](programs/anvi-script-process-genbank-metadata)**: This script takes the &#39;metadata&#39; output of the program `ncbi-genome-download` (see https://github.com/kblin/ncbi-genome-download for details), and processes each GenBank file found in the metadata file to generate a FASTA file, as well as genes and functions files for each entry.
 Plus, it autmatically generates a FASTA TXT file descriptor for anvi&#39;o snakemake workfloes.
-So it is a multi-talented program like that..
+So it is a multi-talented program like that.
 <span>**Provides**: <span class="artifact-p">[contigs-fasta](artifacts/contigs-fasta)</span> <span class="artifact-p">[functions-txt](artifacts/functions-txt)</span> <span class="artifact-p">[external-gene-calls](artifacts/external-gene-calls)</span> /
 <span>**Requires**: .</span>